-Swollen cheek near the tooth.
-Swollen cheek - causes.
-Incorrect wisdom tooth growth
+The cheek near the tooth is swollen.
+Swollen cheek - reasons.
+Incorrect growth of wisdom teeth

 Sometimes a person looking in the mirror notices that his cheek is swollen.
 Most often this phenomenon is accompanied by pain, but in some cases it may be absent.
-The reasons for which the cheek has increased in size may be different.
-In many cases, these symptoms are caused by diseases of the teeth, gums, or other organs. oral cavity.
+The reasons why the cheek has increased in size may be different.
+In many cases, these symptoms are caused by diseases of the teeth, gums or other organs. oral cavity.
 But other reasons for the appearance of edema or swelling of the cheek are also possible.

-We will understand the question of why, under the influence of what factors, the cheek swells.
+Let's look at the question of why, under the influence of what factors, the cheek swells.
 Any swelling of the cheek is associated with inflammatory processes.
-You should not hope that the inflammation will go away by itself - it can be very serious even in cases where the tooth does not hurt, but the cheek is swollen.
-If you start the disease and do not apply for medical assistance in time, the most adverse consequences are possible.
+You should not hope that the inflammation will go away on its own - it can be very serious even in cases where the tooth does not hurt, but the cheek is swollen.
+If you get sick and don’t seek treatment medical assistance in time, the most unfavorable consequences are possible.

 All reasons can be divided into three main groups: